AhmedElkafrawy2/Todo_App/readme.md

 login with facebook

+my subdomain restricted with facebook so if you want to try login with facebook after cloning the app using localhost:8000 to test my logic

 click on the below url to get link login with facebook

 url => https://xamarintest721.000webhostapp.com/ => click on btn to register